feldroy/two-scoops-of-django-3.x/README.md

 ## Is there a video course?

-Yes, we have a live, online video course scheduled for August 17th.
+Yes, we have a live, online video course taking place on August 14th.
 Find out more at [Django Best Practices the Two Scoops Way](https://events.eventzilla.net/e/django-best-practices-the-two-scoops-way-2138797976).